 Failure to follow this warning could result in dangerous operation, personal injury, death or property damage.

-Improper installation, adjustment, alteration, service, maintenance, or use can cause carbon monoxide poisoning, explosion, fire, electrical shock, or other conditions which may cause personal injury or property damage.
-Consult a qualified installer, service agency, local gas supplier, or your distributor or branch for information or assistance.
-The qualified installer or agency must use only factory-authorized and listed kits or accessories when modifying this product.
+Improper installation, adjustment, alteration, service, or maintenance can cause personal injury, property damage, or death.
+Consult a qualified installer, service agency, or your local gas supplier for information or assistance.
+The qualified installer or service agency must use only factory-authorized replacement parts, kits, or accessories when modifying this product.